-has received Pell Grants for

-the equivalent of between four and five school years

-(high amount of Pell).

-346 Identifies an applicant who is

-close to the Pell limit.

-347 Identifies an applicant who

-has met or exceeded the Pell limit.

-348 Identifies an applicant who is

-no longer close to or

-exceeding the Pell limit

-based on new information

-349 from NSLDS.
-General comment explaining

-Pell award amount limited to

-the equivalent of six school

-252 years.

-350 Identifies an applicant who has received Pell Grants for

-the equivalent of up to one-

-half of a school year.

-351 Identifies an applicant who

-has received Pell Grants for the equivalent of between

-one-half and one school

-year.

-352 Identifies an applicant who

-has received Pell Grants for

-the equivalent of between one and one and one-half

-school years.

-353 Identifies an applicant who

-has received Pell Grants for

-the equivalent of between one and one-half and two

-school years.

-354 Identifies an applicant who

-has received Pell Grants for

-the equivalent of between two and two and one-half

-school years.

-355 Identifies an applicant who

-has received Pell Grants for

-the equivalent of between two and one-half and three

-two and one-hall and three
+has received Pell Grants for the equivalent of between four and five school years 346 (high amount of Pell).
+Identifies an applicant who is close to the Pell limit.
+347 Identifies an applicant who has met or exceeded the Pell limit.
+348 Identifies an applicant who is no longer close to or exceeding the Pell limit based on new information from NSLDS.
+349 General comment explaining Pell award amount limited to the equivalent of six school years.
+350 Identifies an applicant who has received Pell Grants for the equivalent of up to one-half of a school year.
+351 Identifies an applicant who has received Pell Grants for the equivalent of between one-half and one school year.
+352 Identifies an applicant who has received Pell Grants for the equivalent of between one and one and one-half school years.
+353 Identifies an applicant who has received Pell Grants for the equivalent of between one and one-half and two school years.
+354 Identifies an applicant who has received Pell Grants for the equivalent of between two and two and one-half school years.
+355 Identifies an applicant who has received Pell Grants for the equivalent of between two and one-half and three